poowf/Jekko/README.md

 Jekko is an AdonisJS Helper Package which helps you mark currently active items in your navigation.

-It takes inspiration from the [Ekko](https://github.com/laravelista/Ekko) packaage for Laravel hence Jekko.
+It takes inspiration from the [Ekko](https://github.com/laravelista/Ekko) package for Laravel hence Jekko.

 ## Installation